 Your role as a witness at a fitness to practise hearing is vital.
 It gives the practice committee a first-hand account of what happened in the case they are considering.

 We understand that giving evidence may be a new experience for you, so we aim to answer any questions that you may have about the hearing in our witness information guide here.
+You can also download our Commitee decision making guide which outlines the stages our commitees go through.

 We want to make sure that all our services are accessible to everyone.
 If you would like a copy of this guide in a different format (for example, large print or audio) or in a language other than English, please contact us.